schubergphilis/nexenta_base/README.md

     - Extra/changed settings from NexentaStor defaults:
         `zfs:l2arc_write_boost`           - Ensure the L2ARC is populated fast after a failover.
         `zfs:zfs_arc_shrink_shift`        - Adjusted to memory size.
 Not needed after 3.1.4.
-* `Authorized_keys.erb` - Adds the partner key (if there is a ssh-bind) and any other key you specify.
+* `Authorized_keys.erb` - Adds the partner key (if there is a ssh-bind) and any other keys you specify.
+* `Resolv.conf.erb`     - Dynamically adds the domain name and sets the domain name as first search domain.
+   Multiple search domains can be specified, space seperated, as long as the first search domain is the hosts actual domain name.
+NexentaStor derives the hosts FQDN from the first search domain.

 Usage
 =====